-The carrying value of cash, other receivables, accounts payable and accrued liabilities, exploration funding, loans payable, and promissory notes approximated their fair value because of the relatively short-term nature of these instruments.
+The carrying value of cash, other receivables, accounts payable and accrued liabilities, due to related parties, loans payable, and promissory notes are measured at amortized cost.
 The carrying value of lease liability approximated its fair value as it bears interest that approximates current market rates.